 Dividend-paying share class, traded in SEK and with special conditions for distribution.
-The fund does not pay dividends, all income is reinvested.
-No distribution fee or refund of part of the management fee to the investor is paid by the fund company.
+No distribution fee or refund of part of the management fee to the investor is paid by the fund management company

 Share class A EUR

 Accumulating (non-dividend-paying) share class, traded in EUR.